Makoto Soejima: Biography

 Soejima was born in 1991.
 He began competitive programming in 1999.
 He attended Junior and Senior High School at Komaba, University of Tsukuba.
-During his time at high school, he participated in the IMO multiple times (2005, 2007–2009) where he obtained three gold medals and one bronze.
+During his time at junior and senior high school, he participated in the IMO multiple times (2005, 2007–2009) where he obtained three gold medals and one bronze.
 On his final attempt in 2009, he achieved a perfect score.
 At the same time, Soejima also participated in the 2008 and 2009 IOI where he obtained a silver medal both times.

 Soejima then attended The University of Tokyo where he studied mathematics.
 He was part of the university team in the 2013 and 2015 International Collegiate Programming Contest which won third place both times.
 Soejima also attended the Graduate School of Information Science and Technology at The University of Tokyo.

 Soejima's other significant achievements in competitive programming include winning the 2011 Google Code Jam, winning the 2016 Facebook Hacker Cup, and being Topcoder Open Algorithm champion in 2010, 2011 and 2016.

 In December 2020, Soejima retired from competitive programming.
-Soejima worked at AtCoder, a company that organizes programming competitions.
+By 2021 Soejima worked at AtCoder, a company that organizes programming competitions.